llwg/trip1/korea.md

 I just walked . it was dark .
 I wondered what i was doing why i was doing it.
 Once i passed by a bike and i wondered if i should steal it. i paused there and thought long and hard. i decided not to. because i would probably be pissed if it was my bike. also it was right in front of a truck which maybe had a dash cam idk. what if i got arrested that would be awkward i dont even speak the local language. also the house's dog started barking so i moved on.

-i walked on , into the darkness. into areas that had no street lamps. the only light was occasionally cars that drove by. sort of i wished that someone would stop and ask where u going and offer me to drive me there. but i also scared that someone might do that. so i was both relieved and disappointed that nobody Stopped.
+i walked on , into the darkness. into areas that had no street lamps. the only light was occasionally cars that drove by. sort of i wished that someone would stop and ask where u going and offer me to drive me there. but i also was scared that someone might do that. so i was both relieved and disappointed that nobody Stopped.

 I was walking along the road.
 Along the road was nature.
 I often ran into spider-web material. deeper into my journey , very few cars came. so, i could just walk in the middle of the road , and move to side if i heard/saw a car coming.

 <div class=aside>
 ### aside: running into spider webs
-whenever i was in more rural areas i often randomly ran into spider-web-like material. not an actual full spider web (except maybe once or twice on accident) but just a few strands or sth.
+whenever i was in more rural areas i often randomly ran into spider-web-like material. not an actual full spider web (except maybe once or twice on accident) but just a few strands or so.
 </div>

 ![9.19 21:06 GMT+9: if u use flash u can take good picture of road signs. i was only 16km away from my destination!](pics/20230919_210600.jpg)